DefJM/hemb/content/posts/20240127_ctf-llm-part1.md

 We assume these limitations were set up for both practical reasons but also per design.
 The result is that participants focus their defense on the prompt design.

+### LLM CTF @ SaTML 2024 is ongoing
+The [LLM CTF @ SaTML 2024](https://ctf.spylab.ai) challenge is still open and we plan to have a closer look and review results in a later post.

 ### Helpfulness vs security trade-off?
 An interesting field to explore is the trade-off between general helpfulness and security.
 Take below example, in which we played with the current "Gandalf the White".
 Gandalf refused to be an actor: